okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/java/pswrvy.md

 - Okta returns a response with `AuthenticationStatus=AWAITING_AUTHENTICATOR_VERIFICATION` &mdash; This status implies that Okta is waiting for the user and app to submit the email verification code for recovery.

 - `IDXAuthenticationWrapper.verifyAuthenticator()` method is called with the email verification code obtained from the user &mdash; This method replaces the Java Auth SDK’s `AuthenticationClient.verifyRecoveryToken()` and `AuthenticationClient.answerRecoveryQuestion()` method.
-With the Identity Engine, a recovery token is not required and the recovery question is replaced with a verification code.
+With the Identity Engine, a recovery token isn't required, and the recovery question is replaced with a verification code.

 - Okta returns a response with `AuthenticationStatus=AWAITING_PASSWORD_RESET` &mdash; This status implies that Okta is waiting for the app to submit a new password for the user.